-Prerequisite: 79 average or below in math 7 or completion of Math 7 with Lab • Teacher Recommendation This pre-algebra course of study includes topics in number sense and operations, algebra, linear equations, inequalities, proportional relationships, functions, transformational geometry, Pythagorean Theorem, plane geometry, and statistics.
+Prerequisite: 79 average or below in Math 7 with a Lab Component • Teacher Recommendation

+This pre-algebra course of study includes topics in number sense and operations, algebra, linear equations, inequalities, proportional relationships, functions, transformational geometry, Pythagorean Theorem, plane geometry, and statistics.
 This class is accompanied by an alternating day lab period to allow for additional reinforcement, practice, and review.
-Students successfully completing this course will typically take Algebra I or Algebra I with Lab the next following year.
-Recommended Calculator: TI 30XS Multiview
+Students successfully completing this course will take Algebra I, Algebra I with a Lab Component, or Algebra A the next year.